 - 1. Log on to the graphical user interface. - 2.
 On the Welcome page, click Configuration > SSL/KMIP > Launch Server Configuration Wizard. - 3.
 To create a self-signed certificate, click Create SSL/KMIP Server Certificate.
-See the "Creating a self-signed SSL/KMIP server certificate" on page 18 topic for more information. - 4.
+See the "Creating a self-signed SSL/KMIP server certificate" on page 11 topic for more information. - 4.
 Click Export SSL/KMIP Server Certificate. - 5.
 On the Export Certificate dialog, specify values for the parameters according to your requirements.
-For example, you might specify BASE64 or DER for certificate file format.
+For example, you might specify BASE64 or DER for certificate file format. - Certificate is exported to the location under SKLM DATA> directory.
+For the definition of <SKLM DATA>, see Definitions for HOME and other directory - 6.
+Click Export Certificate.